ThaoD5/Billy-the-bot/v04/README.md

-Has keepalive, allowing to keep the TCP connection open.
+Has keepalive, allowing to keep the TCP connection open .